UVAFME/UVAFME.github.io/howtorun.md

 This is the only csv file where the column names are explicitly read by UVAFME and must match the species ids as set up in the Specieslist file.
 The order must also match the order of the Specieslist file.

-### Specieslist File

-The _UVAFME2018_specieslist.csv_ file contains the species-level parameters for each species to be simulated.
-These parameters include average maximum age, DBH, and height, tolerance levels to shade, drought, and nutrients, and seedling/seedbank parameters.

 ### Climate Files

-The _UVAFME2018_climate.csv_ and _UVAFME2018_climate_stddev.csv_ files contain the average and standard deviations, respectively, of monthly minimum and maximum temperature and precipitation for each site.
+The _UVAFME2018_climate.csv_, _UVAFME2018_climate_stddev.csv_, _UVAFME2018_climate.csv_, and _UVAFME2018_climate_stddev.csv_ files contain the average and standard deviations of monthly precipitation, cloud cover, and minimum and maximum temperature for each site.
 These data are generally derived from at least 30 years of historical climate data and are used to generate monthly and daily weather within UVAFME.